Stephen Harriman Long: Biography

 Long was born in Hopkinton, New Hampshire, the son of Moses and Lucy (Harriman) Long.
 Long's Puritan ancestors came from England during the Puritan migration to New England.
 He received an A.B. from Dartmouth College in 1809 and an A.M. from Dartmouth in 1812.
 In 1814, he was commissioned a lieutenant of engineers in the U.S. Army Corps of Engineers.
 Upon the reorganization of the Army in 1816, he was appointed a Major on 16 April and assigned to the Southern Division under Maj.
 Gen. Andrew Jackson as a topographical engineer.

 In 1817, Major Long headed a military excursion up the Mississippi River to the Falls of St. Anthony near the confluence with the Minnesota River.
-As a result of his recommendations, the Army established Fort Snelling to guard against Indian incursions against settlers in the Upper Mississippi Valley.
+As a result of his recommendations, the Army established Fort Snelling to guard against Native American incursions against settlers in the Upper Mississippi Valley.
 Long recorded his experiences of the expedition in a journal, which was first published as Voyage in a Six-oared Skiff to the Falls of St. Anthony, by the Minnesota Historical Society in 1860.

 In March 1819 he married Martha Hodgkiss of Philadelphia, the sister of Isabella Hodgkiss Norvell, wife of US Senator John Norvell.
 Soon afterwards he led the scientific contingent of the 1819 Yellowstone Expedition to explore the Missouri River.
 In 1820 he was appointed to lead an alternative expedition through the American West, exploring areas acquired in the Louisiana Purchase.
 The specific purpose of the voyage was to find the sources of the Platte, Arkansas, and Red rivers.

 Later, in 1823 he led additional military expeditions into the United States borderlands with Canada, exploring the Upper Mississippi Valley, the Minnesota River, the Red River of the North and across the southern part of Canada.
 During this time he determined the northern boundary at the 49th parallel at Pembina.
 In that same year, he was elected to the American Philosophical Society.